EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 Issue still not resolved?
 Try one of the methods below.

-##### Method 1: Verify you have the correct file type
+##### Method 1: Verify you have the correct file type and ROM location

-Visit the [Cheat Sheet](../../cheat-sheet.md) to learn which file types you need for Steam ROM Manager to properly parse your ROMs.
+This warning will also show up when Steam ROM Manager fails to find any ROMs at all.

 In some cases, `.7z` and `.zip` are **not** the correct file type.
 With PlayStation 3, do note that `.iso` is **not** an accepted file type.

-The [Cheat Sheet](../../cheat-sheet.md) lists the expected file type for the various emulators.
+Visit the [Cheat Sheet](../../cheat-sheet.md) to see which file types and folders you need to use for Steam ROM Manager to properly parse your ROMs.

 ##### Method 2: Reset Steam ROM Manager